pxps/bitcoinfortheyoung.com/README.md

+I'm building Bitcoin and Pepecoin educational content that cleverly combines the two to help crypto newcomers easily understand the colorful world of blockchain.
+Stay tuned for BitcoinForTheYoung.com!
+2025.10.15

 I'm developing the welcome page for BitcoinForTheYoung.com, which will support one-click tweeting with the #BitcoinForTheYoung #年轻人BTC tags, helping promoters save time.
 2025.10.13

 ### Twitter Share Link Breakdown